davised/seqIO_extract/README.md

 # History

+v1.5.1 - 2017-02-15 - Fixed bug with search tags introduced in v1.5.0.
+Upgrade to this version to eliminate the bug.

 v1.5.0 - 2017-02-14 - Handles GBK files without locus tags.
 Must provide --searchname and --outname other than locus tag to work.

 v1.4.0 - 2017-01-06 - Added check for pseudogenes.